-Turn off the motor, open the blade housing cover, remove the key from the key switch (or turn off the power supply using the switch on the electric box) and check the position of the blade on the blade wheels.
+3. Turn off the motor, open the blade housing cover, remove the key from the key switch and check the position of the blade on the blade wheels.

 Check the vertical alignment of the idle-side blade wheel.
 The gullet of the blade should ride the same distance from the front edge of the wheel at the top and bottom of the wheel.
 If it does not, loosen and tighten the appropriate adjustment screws on the wheel shaft.